Gibson '60s Hummingbird Gallery

 all 1960s Hummingbirds recorded as arriving at our store have been long scale; we have not confirmed any medium scale models.

-It's likely that the long scale was the standard specification at the time, and the term "medium scale"mayhave emergedbecause
+It is likely that the long scale was the standard specification at the time, and the term "medium scale" may have emergedbecause

 Gibson's 1962 catalog introduced it as a 24 3/4" scale.
-We believe this kind of primary information became the mainstream narrative.
+We believe this and similar primary sources became the mainstream narrative.

 1963